Stellar corona: The quiet Sun

 The solar regions which are not part of active regions and coronal holes are commonly identified as the quiet Sun.

 The equatorial region has a faster rotation speed than the polar zones.
 The result of the Sun's differential rotation is that the active regions always arise in two bands parallel to the equator and their extension increases during the periods of maximum of the solar cycle, while they almost disappear during each minimum.
 Therefore, the quiet Sun always coincides with the equatorial zone and its surface is less active during the maximum of the solar cycle.
 Approaching the minimum of the solar cycle (also named butterfly cycle), the extension of the quiet Sun increases until it covers the whole disk surface excluding some bright points on the hemisphere and the poles, where there are coronal holes.

 Alfvén surface

 The Alfvén surface is the boundary separating the corona from the solar wind defined as where the coronal plasma's Alfvén speed and the large-scale solar wind speed are equal.

 Researchers were unsure exactly where the Alfvén critical surface of the Sun lay.
-Based on remote images of the corona, estimates had put it somewhere between 10 to 20 solar radii from the surface of the Sun.
+Based on remote images of the corona, estimates had put it somewhere between 10 and 20 solar radii from the surface of the Sun.
 On April 28, 2021, during its eighth flyby of the Sun, NASA's Parker Solar Probe encountered the specific magnetic and particle conditions at 18.8 solar radii that indicated that it penetrated the Alfvén surface.